 For information about Illinois’s Firearms Restraining Order, see our page on Extreme Risk Protection Orders in Illinois.

 - Surrender his or her FOID card to the local law enforcement agency where the person resides.
-The local law enforcement agency must provide the person with a receipt and transfer the FOID card to the Department of State Police;
+The local law enforcement agency must provide the person with a receipt and transfer the FOID card to the Department of State Police; and

-- Complete a Firearm Disposition Record form which must disclose the make, model, and serial number of each firearm owned by the person, the location where each firearm will be maintained during the prohibited term, and if any firearm will be transferred to another person, the name, address and FOID card number of the transferee.
+- Complete a Firearm Disposition Record form, which must disclose the make, model, and serial number of each firearm owned by the person, the location where each firearm will be maintained during the prohibited term, and if any firearm will be transferred to another person, the name, address and FOID card number of the transferee.
 A copy of this form must be provided to the person whose FOID card has been revoked and to the Department of State Police.3

 A violation of these requirements is a misdemeanor.
 If a person who receives a notice of revocation fails to comply with these requirements, the local law enforcement agency may petition the circuit court to issue a warrant to search for and seize the FOID card and firearms in the possession of that person.4